EdisonLeeeee/GraphGallery/README.md

 ```
 where `-e` means "editable" mode so you don't have to reinstall every time you make changes.

-**NOTE**: GraphGallery is a frequently updated package, and currently we are not prepare for the `pypi` package, so DO NOT install GraphGallery with `pip`.
+**NOTE**: GraphGallery is a frequently updated package and DO NOT install GraphGallery with `pip`, we're currently working on releasing a binary distribution on `PyPI`, stay tuned!

 # 🤖 Implementations
 In detail, the following methods are currently implemented: